troglobit/mg/README.md

 hidden features using a standard GNU configure script, while remaining friendly to porting to resource constrained systems.
 New features:

+* UTF-8 support: multibyte characters can be typed, displayed, and edited in UTF-8 locales
+* Syntax highlighting in buffers with a language mode, `c-mode` and the new `shell-script-mode`, toggled with `M-x font-lock-mode`
+* Visual mark mode: the region between mark and dot is shown in reverse video, like transient-mark-mode in GNU Emacs
+* Side by side windows with `C-x 3`, `split-window-horizontally`
 * Emacs-like modeline with `(row,col)` and new `display-time-mode`
 * Support for building without curses, using termios + escape seq.
 * Support for exhuberant/universal ctags `tags` file format